 - Have one song that you know the words to from your home country.
 That way when you are sitting around a fire or inside a local person’s home, and someone asks you to sing a song from your country – you know one!
 This will inevitably happen.

-I get a lot of stuff from companies to try out and write about, but few are really any good or stuff that I actually use.
+I get a lot of stuff from companies to try out and write about, but few are really any good or stuff that I actually use while traveling.
 This list contains some brand names of things that I absolutely adore and they are in my pack EVERY trip.
-And if you are a travel company who has sent me gear to test and it’s not on this list – it’s because I probably don’t travel with it…sorry.

 - Roll your clothes to get maximum room in your suitcase/backpack.